Hawai'i Supernova Flows: A Peculiar Velocity Survey Using Over a Thousand Supernovae in the Near-Infrared: Validating Data and Methodology

 \subsubsection{Varying Photometry}

 We repeat the comparative analysis of the previous section, this time isolating the effects of differing photometry.
 We fit ATLAS and either our $J$-band data or that of the DEHVILS survey to create two sets of fits for each of our three models.
-We apply the $\chi^2/\text{DoF} \leq 6.66$ based on the greater value between the fits using our photometry or that of DEHVILS.
-This ensures the two samples for each model use the same SNe.
+We apply the model-specific $\chi^2/\text{DoF}$ cuts based on the greater value between the fits using our photometry or that of DEHVILS.

 Once more, we bootstrap resample the Hubble residuals to estimate the uncertainties in our dispersion measurements, but we include an additional set of statistics.
 When varying methodology, we could only compare the distributions of our resampled dispersion measurements with the values reported in \citet{peterson23}, but in this analysis we can make pairwise comparisons between individual iterations of the resampling process.
 For each iteration, we randomly choose \sneia{} with replacement, record the NMAD and STD of their Hubble residuals in our six samples, and additionally calculate the differences in dispersion between each model's sample using our $J$-band photometry and using DEHVILS photometry ($\Delta D = D_{\textrm{HSF}} - D_{\textrm{DEHVILS}}$ where $D$ is either NMAD or STD).
 Thus, we not only produce distributions of NMAD and STD, but also distributions of $\Delta$NMAD and $\Delta$STD.